qdu-bioinfo/Coordinated-Meta-Storms/README.md

 -h Help
 ```

-E.g. Calculate the similarity matrix of the **"taxa.OTU.Count" **file in the /home directory and output the result to "result.dist" using Greengenes 13-8 referance database.
+E.g. Calculate the similarity matrix of the **"taxa.OTU.Count" **file in the /home directory and output the result to "result.dist" using Greengenes 13-8 database.

 ```
 cuda-comp -T /home/taxa.OTU.Count -o result.dist -D G